Indifference pricing of pure endowments in a regime-switching market model: Some numerical examples

 Since the underlying market is a continuous-time model, we need to discretize it by Monte Carlo simulation.
-The time horizon is taken to be $T=10$ years and we discretize time with a total of $1000$ time steps (that means that we take into account about two updates of $S$ every workweek), each of width $\Delta t=\frac{1}{100}$).

-In order to have an idea of our model, we simulate three trajectories of the risky asset $S$ in Figure \ref{S_MC}.
+The time horizon is taken to be $T=10$ years and we discretize time with a total of $1000$ time steps (that means that we take into account about two updates of $S$ every workweek), each of width $\Delta t=\frac{1}{100}$.
+To get an idea of our model, we simulate three trajectories of the risky asset $S$ in Figure \ref{S_MC}.
 We notice that the stock price is greater during a 'bull market' rather than during a 'bear' market and it also exhibits jumps at switching times of the Markov chain.

+We set the risk aversion coefficient to $\alpha= 0.5$.
 Next, we compute the optimal investment strategy based on Proposition \ref{opwi}, in order to investigate how it is sensitive to economic regimes.
 In Figure \ref{optstr(t)_MC} we plot the optimal dynamic portfolio given by \eqref{eqh}, as a function of time.

 We clearly notice that a regime switch leads to a sudden change in the optimal strategy.
 Moreover, we note that in a good economy the amount invested in the stock is always positive and increasing with respect to time; instead, if the market scenario is bad, the strategy is negative; this indicates that when the economic conditions are bad, the insurer prefers to short-sell the risky asset.

-After that, we take into account a life-insurance policy and we investigate its indifference price.
+Next, we consider a life insurance policy and examine its indifference price.

-In the current toy example of our proposed model, we assume that the hazard rate follows a mean-reverting Brownian Gompertz model, similar to the one proposed in \citep{MILPRO}, i.e.
+In the current toy example of our proposed model, we assume that the hazard rate follows a mean-reverting Brownian Gompertz model, similar to the one proposed in \citet{MILPRO}, i.e.